 Jackson was born in Philadelphia, Pennsylvania, on February 8, 1962, and was adopted two weeks after her birth.
-She grew up in New Orleans' Lower Ninth Ward, which became infamous during Hurricane Katrina in 2005.
+She grew up in New Orleans, Louisiana's Lower Ninth Ward, which became infamous during Hurricane Katrina in 2005.
 Her adoptive mother continued to live in New Orleans until the hurricane flooded the city.
 Jackson, who had planned to become a doctor, instead switched her studies to engineering and graduated summa cum laude with a BS in chemical engineering from Tulane University’s School of Chemical Engineering in 1983.
 She received a masters degree in chemical engineering from Princeton University in 1986.
 Jackson was one of only two women in her engineering class at Princeton.

 After graduating from Princeton, Jackson was hired by the EPA where she initially worked as a staff level engineer.
 During her years with the EPA, Jackson was involved with the federal Superfund site remediation program.
 She developed numerous hazardous waste cleanup regulations and supervised multi-million dollar waste cleanup projects in central New Jersey.
 She later served as deputy director and acting director of the Northeast Region's enforcement division.